emacsway/sqlbuilder/README.rst

 SQLBuilder
 ===========

-SmartSQL - lightweight sql builder.
+SmartSQL - lightweight sql builder, follows the `KISS principle <http://en.wikipedia.org/wiki/KISS_principle>`_, less than 34 Kb.

 You can use SmartSQL separatelly, or with Django, or with super-lightweight `Autumn ORM <https://bitbucket.org/evotech/autumn>`_.

-SQLBuilder integration to Django also allows to use external sqlbuilders, like `SQLBuilder from SQLObject <http://sqlobject.org/SQLBuilder.html>`_ or `sqlalchemy.sql <http://docs.sqlalchemy.org/en/latest/core/expression_api.html>`_.

 LICENSE: